regdoc/piri/README.md

 Takes an ontology file as input and creates two CSV-files from it.
 One containing all information-unit-cases and one containing all PIRI-cases derivable from the input ontology.

+### IUCaseBase.csv

+This file is created by the JAVA-file described before.
+Containing all information-unit-cases.

 ### REGDOC-Ontology-Version-1-0-beta.rdf (.ttl)

 Ontology containing classes for hierarchical incident and measure classification.
 For more information have a look at the ontology, classes and porperties are self-describing.